Moghra Oasis: Ecology

 To the south of the lake, the saltmarsh gradually merges into saline flats largely devoid of vegetation.
 There are three main species in this plant community, each dominating its own concentric zone; Zygophyllum album, Nitraria retusa and Tamarix nilotica.
-The most important variables affecting the distribution and structure of the communities are the moisture content of the soil and the salinity.
+The most important variables affecting the distribution and structure of the communities are the moisture content and salinity of the soil.

 In the outer zone, where the salinity is low and the surface is friable, small scattered plants of Zygophyllum album occur.
-In the innermost part of this zone the plants are larger and more crowded and they sometimes form hummocks.
+In the innermost part of this zone, the plants are larger and more crowded and they sometimes form hummocks.
 Here they are associated with T. nilotica, Alhagi maurorum and N. retusa.
-The next zone is dominated by N. retusa which shows a wide range of tolerances to moisture and salinity conditions.
+The next zone is dominated by N. retusa which shows a wide range of tolerance to moisture and salinity conditions.
 Among sand dunes it forms hummocks and plays an important role in stabilising dunes.
 In the outer fringes of the zone it is associated with Z. album and T. nilotica while on the inner fringes, where the water table is high but the soil has a low salinity level, the community includes Phragmites australis, Juncus rigidus, Sporobolus spicatus and Z. album.
 The T. nilotica dominated area forms a scrub community on the outer fringes of the dune zone surrounding the salt flats, where it is associated with A. maurorum, Cressa cretica, N. retusa and Z album.
 There are a few abandoned groves of date palms in the sandy areas.